 This list answers the questions, "What famous chefs are from Germany?" and "Who are the greatest German chefs?"You can click on the names of the famous chefs of Germany in order to get more information about each one.
 If you're a food lover then use this list of popular German chefs to discover some new cooks.

-Andreas "Anderl" Ostler was a German bobsledder who competed in the early 1950s.
-As a teenager during the 1936 Winter Olympics in his home town, Anderl Ostler and future teammates at de:Sportclub Riessersee became interested in winter sports.
+Andreas Benedikt Ostler (21 January 1921 – 24 November 1988), known as "Anderl", was a German bobsledder who competed in the early 1950s.
+As a teenager during the 1936 Winter Olympics in his home town, Anderl Ostler and future teammates at de:Sportclub (SC) Riessersee became interested in winter sports.
 The games in 1940 and 1944 were canceled during the war, and Germany was not invited to the 1948 Winter Olympics.
 At the 1952 Winter Olympics in Oslo, he became the first person to steer both the two-man and four-man bob to gold medals at the same Winter Olympics, together with Lorenz Nieberl pushing and braking.
 They were wearing American football helmets.
-Their 17-year old two-man bob, officially named "Deutschland I", had written "Cognac" on its ...more on Wikipedia
+Their 17-year-old two-man bob, ...more on Wikipedia

 Birthplace: Garmisch-Partenkirchen, Germany